 I spent the year creating art on the edge of an abandoned cherry orchard.
 The landscape inspired paintings and mixed media work in a variety of sizes, including the series, Orchard.
 The painting above was chosen to be part of the exhibition Spark.
 Theshow was sponsored by the Northport Art Association and Freenjoy, the producer who received a 2017 Grammy award for Beyoncé's Formation video.

 A series of paintings, drawings, & digital photographs, as well as one paper and touchscreen handscroll; a multimedia exhibition.
-I translated a movement through the orchard, a haunted and complex space that has a long tradition in artistic, political, agricultural, and mythological landscapes.
+I translated this artwork through the orchard, a haunted and complex space that has a long tradition in artistic, political, agricultural, and mythological landscapes.
 Now a place of rebirth and revision.

 The unfurling tree in bloom offering the poetry and gift of fruit.